Department-of-Administrative-Affairs/DM-CS-2-answers/README.md

 If you are adding a information or similar file about a module, exam paper or anything else, call the file `README.md` in the folder because then Github will preview the file when opened.

+No contributions should be submitted between during an exam window.
+You may be refered to the University for academic misconduct should such a submission be made.

 ## Maths
 If you are using `*` as a multiplication sign,